-In social media, Facebook and Google+ have been challenging for us, so we decided to diversify (finally taking our own advice!).
+In social media, Facebook has been challenging for us, so we decided to diversify (finally taking our own advice!).
 We’ve had gratifying results in just under a year: Twitter (over 8,000 followers combined), Instagram (we’re closing in on 10,000 followers), and Pinterest (we’re at about 7,000).
 Compared with other travel blogs, we’ve got a ways to go, however.

 Marketing the other businesses has required specific tactics.
 When you partner with a POD, you’re subject to their internal and external marketing models, which can change.
 It’s important to supplement the positive effects you get from the POD with product visibility strategies.
 For us, success has come from promoting our niche sites, e-newsletters with affiliate content, personal relationships and referrals which lead to consulting work, and to a lesser extent social media broadcasting and advertising.

 We’ve also learned to say “no” to opportunities which aren’t a good fit for whatever reason.

 Success Harbor: How do you keep yourself disciplined to stay on target and meet your goals?